muradh2994/fake-news-detection_Bert/README.md

-# fake-news-detection_Bert
-**Topic: Fake news during the pandemic: detecting super spreaders user in social media**
+# Fake news during the pandemic: detecting super spreaders user in social media

 In this project, we developed a web application called “verifyit” which checks the authenticity of tweets using the BERT model and also allows us to detect the super-spreader through influence score.
 The application deals with two objectives: